THE SPARKFOLIO

 • Cash Equivalents

-• Keep in liquid & low-risk instruments for quick access.
+💡 Reminder: Keep this in liquid & low-risk instruments for quick access.

 PORTFOLIO MANAGEMENT